erosvitor/python-ftpclient/README.md

 # PythonFTPClient

 ## Description
-The **PythonFTPClient** is a project that shows how to implement a FTP client using Python language.
+Project that show how to implement a FTP client using Python language.

 ## Technologies
 The project uses the following technologies: